-The Director oversees all strategic, budgetary and major facilities-related issues in addition to supervising the Associate Director, Assistant Director, Residence Education Coordinators, and the RCL Office Manager/Administrative Assistant.
-The Associate Director works in collaboration with the Director to oversee the RCL program and manages day-to-day operations, including maintenance, assignments and desk operations.
-The Assistant Director works with Director to oversee the residential education program and supervise 6 Residence Education Coordinators and serve the needs of Longwood's commuter students.
-The RECs manage halls of approximately 450 students, establish and oversee a residential education program, and supervise paraprofessional staffs of 7-11 Resident Assistants, 8-20 Desk Aids, and one Student Office Manager.
-Each REC meets one-on-one with the Director of Residential and Commuter life bi-weekly.
+The Associate Directors oversee all strategic and major facilities-related issues in addition to supervising the Residence Education Coordinators, the Assignments Coordinator and the RCL Coordinator.
+The Associate Directors work in collaboration with one another to oversee the RCL program and manage day-to-day operations, including maintenance, assignments and desk operations.
+The Associate Director, Occupancy Management is responsible for the assignments process for the University.
+The Associate Director, Residential Operations is responsible for all departmental operational items including openings, closing, and maintenance rotations.
+The Associate Director, Off-Campus Living is responsible for the Longwood Managed apartment complexes, supervising Residence Education Coordinators (RECs), and all programs for the commuter population.
+The Associate Director, On-Campus Living is responsible for the main campus residence halls, supervising Residence Education Coordinators (RECs), and all residential programming.
+The RECs manage halls of approximately 450-750 students, establish and oversee a residential education program, and supervise paraprofessional staffs of 7-15 Resident Assistants, 8-20 Desk Aids, and one Student Office Manager.
+Each REC meets one-on-one with their respective Associate Director bi-weekly.
 There is also one weekly staff meeting in which all RCL staff members come together to address pertinent campus and RCL issues.

-Professional Staff average approximately 10-15 hearings per semester.
+Professional Staff average approximately at most 10-15 hearings per semester.
 In addition, each REC serves as advisor to a student-run Judicial Board, which requires involvement approximately four times per semester.

-Professional staff have tremendous opportunities for committee involvement, advising student organizations (RHA, Greek chapters), budgetary responsibility, as well as sessions provided through the Student Affairs Professional Development Committee and the Longwood Office of Professional Development (supervision, interviewing skills, recruitment techniques, etc.).
-Longwood even offers a certificate program in professional development for any faculty/staff member who completes a pre-established professional development track.
+Professional staff have tremendous opportunities for committee involvement, advising student organizations (RCL Advisory Board, Greek chapters), budgetary responsibility, as well as sessions provided through the Student Affairs Professional Development.
 In the past, RCL has funded participation in national, regional and state conferences hosted by ACUHO-I, ACPA, NASPA, AFA, SEAHO, VACURH, VACUHO, and VASPA.
-Recently published books, periodicals, and other resources are updated regularly and available to RECs and their staffs in the RCL Community Development Center.
-The Vice-President of Student Affairs, the Assistant Dean of Student Affairs, and the Director of Residential and Commuter Life are very supportive of professional development opportunities for their staffs.
+Recently published books, periodicals, and other resources are updated regularly and available to RECs and their staffs.
+The Vice-President of Student Affairs, the Dean of Students, and the Associate Directors are very supportive of professional development opportunities for their staffs.